Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the

 The price to pay is that the amplitude at the subtraction point $s_0$ is now required as input.
 If that is still not enough to ensure the vanishing of the circular part of $C$, one can make another subtraction, typically at the same point, finding

 This is now called a ``twice subtracted'' dispersion relation, which requires the knowledge of two subtraction constants.
 In principle, one can calculate dispersion relations with an arbitrary number of subtractions.
 However, due to the Froissart bound \cite{Froissart:1961ux}, i.e. $\sigma_{tot}(s)<c (\log s)^2$, two subtractions are enough to ensure convergence.
-Nevertheless, more subtractions than strictly needed can be made in order to weight some parts of the integral more than others.
-Actually, in this review we will use the same dispersion relation with different numbers of subtractions with that purpose.
+Nevertheless, more subtractions than strictly needed can be made in order to weigh some regions of the integrand more than others.
+Actually, in this review, we will use the same dispersion relation with different numbers of subtractions for that purpose.

 The previous discussion was made in terms of a fixed-$t$ dispersion relation, but for partial waves one can proceed similarly once the analytic structure is known.
-Thus we show in Fig.~\ref{fig:anstrucpw} the analytic structure in the complex plane for the \pik scattering $f^I_\ell(s)$ partial waves (Top panel) and the $g^I_\ell(t)$ \pipikk partial waves (Bottom panel).
+Thus we show in Fig.~\ref{fig:anstrucpw} the analytic structure in the complex plane for the \pik scattering $f^I_\ell(s)$ partial waves (top panel) and the $g^I_\ell(t)$ \pipikk partial waves (bottom panel).
 Due to the partial-wave integration and the two different masses involved in the process, the \pik partial waves have an additional circular cut.
-It is also important to notice that, in the \pipikk case, the right cut extends below the physical $K\bar K$ threshold down to the two-pion threshold, which is the so-called ``pseudo-physical'' region.
+It is also important to notice that, in the \pipikk case, the right cut extends below the physical $K\bar K$ threshold down to the two-pion threshold, which is the so-called ``pseudo-physical'' or ``unphysical'' region.

 The main problem with dispersion relations is to recast all the integrals in terms of the amplitudes in physical regions.
 For this, crossing symmetry is essential.
 It is particularly easy to implement for fixed-$t$ amplitude dispersion relations, giving rise to closed and simple expressions.
-In contrast, it is more cumbersome for partial-wave relations, since for each partial wave in a given channel it might involve the infinite tower of partial waves in the crossed channel.
+In contrast, it is more cumbersome for partial-wave relations, since for each partial wave in a given channel they might involve the infinite tower of partial waves in the crossed channel.
 We will derive expressions for all the dispersion relations of interest in the next subsections.